BREAKFAST SESSIONS

 • Associate Professor Ursula Sansom-Daly, UNSW Sydney (Director, Behavioural Sciences Unit, and Clinical Psychologist, Sydney Youth Cancer Service)

-• Dr Joanna Fardell (Deputy Director, Behavioural Sciences Unit, UNSW Sydney; and Clinical Neuropsychologist, Western Sydney Youth Cancer Service)
+• Joanna Fardell—Deputy Director, Behavioural Sciences Unit, UNSW Sydney; and Clinical Neuropsychologist, Western Sydney Youth Cancer Service

-• A/Prof Kate Thompson (Program Director, Victorian Adolescent & Young Adult Cancer Service, Chair of COSA AYA Group)
+• Kate Thompson—Program Director, Victorian Adolescent & Young Adult Cancer Service, Chair of COSA AYA Group

-Keytruda in certain gynaecological cancers: High-risk locally advanced cervical cancer
+Keytruda in certain gynaecological cancers: Recurrent ovarian cancer

 Thursday, 13 November 2025